-115.231 (a): All staff are provided an Employee handbook that includes all areas of PREA training and protocol for sexual abuse prevention, intervention, reporting, and protecting the residents and preserving the possible crime scene.
+115.231 (a): GEO mandates that all staff receive initial preservice training and annual in-service training that includes all aspects of the PREA training requirements.
+All staff are provided an employee handbook that includes all areas of PREA training and protocol for sexual abuse prevention, intervention, reporting, and protecting the residents and preserving the possible crime scene.
 Training includes:

-- · Zero-tolerance policy for sexual abuse and sexual harassment - · How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - · Residents' right to be free from sexual abuse and sexual harassment. - · Residents and employees' rights to be free from retaliation for reporting sexual abuse and sexual harassment.

-Dynamics of sexual abuse and sexual harassment in confinement.

-- · Common reactions of sexual abuse and sexual harassment victims. - · How to detect and respond to signs of threatened and actual sexual abuse. - How to avoid inappropriate relationships with residents. - · How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents. - How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. - Cross Gender & Pat Searches & Searches of Transgender and Intersex
+- · Zero-tolerance policy for sexual abuse and sexual harassment - · How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - Residents' right to be free from sexual abuse and sexual harassment. - · Residents and employees' rights to be free from retaliation for reporting sexual abuse and sexual harassment. - Dynamics of sexual abuse and sexual harassment in confinement. - · Common reactions of sexual abuse and sexual harassment victims. - \cdot $\;$ How to detect and respond to signs of threatened and actual sexual abuse. - · How to avoid inappropriate relationships with residents. - \cdot How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents. - · How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. - · Cross Gender & Pat Searches & Searches of Transgender and Intersex

 Newly hired employees receive training relative to PREA standards during their initial training in a classroom setting.
 Yearly refresher training is required by all staff utilizing a Computer Based PREA training program.
 All staff interviewed were aware and could explain each of the above topics.
 Staff interviewed indicated the center has monthly staff meetings which includes PREA topics in the staff meetings.
-SRRC is a therapeutic substance abuse program.

-115.231 (b): SRRC houses adult male residents.
-The training provided is tailored to meet the needs of male residents.
+115.231 (b): CAE houses adult male and female residents.
+The training provided is tailored to meet the needs of male and female residents.

-115.231 (c): SRRC Policy mandates that all employees, contractors, or volunteers receive training on GEO's Sexually Abusive Behavior Prevention and Intervention Program prior to having contact with residents.
+115.231 (c): CAE Policy mandates that all employees, contractors, or volunteers receive training on GEO's Sexually Abusive Behavior Prevention and Intervention Program prior to having contact with residents.
 PREA refresher training shall be conducted each year thereafter for all employees.
 Refresher training shall include updates to Sexual Abuse and Sexual Harassment policies.
-According to the PAQ 100 % SRRC staff received training during the last 12 months.
+According to the PAQ 100 % CAE staff received training during the last 12 months.

-115.231 (SRRC Policy mandates that all employees shall document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.
+115.231 (CAE Policy mandates that all employees shall document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.
 The form shall be used to document Pre-Service and In-Service PREA training.
 Volunteers and Contractors shall receive annual refresher training and document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.

-The center administrative staff conduct unannounced PREA rounds.
-During the rounds staff are interviewed and asked to explain part of the training curriculum.
 The center conducts training in staff meetings, shift briefings and training flyers on a regular basis.
 The facility provided samples of staff training.
-The center has an all staff meeting monthly where PREA is one of the stable discussions on the agenda.
-The auditor requested random training files for 12 staff members, which were reviewed.
+The auditor requested random training files for 14 randomly chosen training files, which were reviewed.
 All files contained pre-service and annual in-service training.

-Based on the knowledge of interviews with staff it was determined that the facility exceeded the expectations of this standard.
+Based on the knowledge of the staff that were randomly interviewed and with staff interviewed during the audits it was determined that the facility exceeded the expectations of this standard.
+Almost all staff were able to explain in detail the training they receive referenced in the random staff questionnaire that is utilized by the PREA auditor.